HardlyDifficult/Tutorials/Intro.md

       - Screenshots / gifs
       - Asset links
       - Intro/outro
-   - Start grammar reviews (chapter 1-4 are ready for review)
+   - Start grammar reviews
+      - chapter 1-7 are ready for review
+      - 1-3 had a pass already
+ - Review FAQ ordering
+ - Intro/Outro
  - Chapter by chapter:
    - Record video.
    - Throw the videos out for editing, how are we cutting/presenting things?

 [https://goo.gl/forms/Ee9PXtYoLdT6xavy1](fill out this form for credits) if you have been helping with the tutorial.